Welcome to Shoreline

 Location and Transit

 Shoreline shares its south border with Seattle and downtown Seattle is approximately 10 miles away.
-Shoreline is bordered on the west by Puget Sound and the east by Lake Forest Park.
+Shoreline is bordered on the west by Puget Sound, on the north by Edmonds, and on the east by Lake Forest Park.

 Shoreline has a marine west coast climate with warm, but not hot summers and cool, but not cold winters.
 Rainfall averages about 38 inches, most of which occurs in the winter time.
 Summers are mild, sunny and dry with highs averaging in the 70s.